Discobanan/RaidPlannerBot/README.md

 * Where it says "Client ID:", copy that id
 * Go to the following link, but replace `CLIENT_ID_GOES_HERE` with the id that you copied in the previous step: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=1342532672

+### Configuring discord emojis

+The bot requires 3 emojis to work properly, and if you don't already have them, you need to add them manually.

+* In discord, click Server settings > Emoji
+* Press "Upload Emoji", and select one of the images in the Emoji-folder of this project
+* Do the same thing with the other two

 ### Configuring RainPlannerBot

 * Go to https://discordapp.com/developers/applications/me